juneyourtech/GM_YT/README.md

 # GM_YT

-This repository contains a userscript with userstyles for YouTube.
+This repository contains a userscript with userstyles for YouTube, meant to be used with the Greasemonkey extension for Gecko-based browsers.
+These include Firefox, SeaMonkey, GNU IceCat, Debian Iceweasel, and others that are compatible.

-I primarily refer to the userscript file as a userstyle, because I don't use any scripting there.
+I primarily refer to the userscript file as a userstyle, because I don't use actual scripting beyond applying CSS.
+My preference for Greasemonkey is described further below under the Rationale chapter.

 Purpose.
 The userstyles do the following: